 The future for cloud computing

 So, what can we expect for the future of cloud computing, aside from integrated IT services as mentioned earlier?
-Well, one thing we can say for sure is that there will undoubtedly be more cloud adoption.
+Well, one thing we can say for sure is that there will undoubtedly be more cloud adoption in 2023 and 2024.

 Most businesses have already made the switch, and those that have not will undoubtedly do so.
 Remember, not all will go for a full cloud service, some may elect from a partial hybrid switch.

 What we will see more of is solutions being catered entirely to suit the business, to ensure maximum efficiency and return on investment.
 Security is an area whereby constant improvements will be made, such as using a VPN.
 Moreover, software-defined networking and high-performance computing could shape where cloud is going.

 To conclude, hopefully you now have a better picture of the cloud computing industry for 2023 and going into 2024.
 The progressions in relation to the technology of it are evident.
 Integrated and customised solutions are set to really grow over the coming years.

 The initial quality barriers have been overcome and now it is all about catering to each unique consumer.
 Moreover, the benefits that are associated with a cloud computing service highlight why it is so dominant and why it will continue to be.
 From affordability, to centralization, to greater efficiency, to being more environmentally friendly – the reasons for choosing cloud computing are vast heading towards the 2024 economy.